All Products

 • The module can identify data that is encoded to bypass WAF.
 This improves the detection rate of attacks.
 The encoding formats include Unicode encoding and HTML entity encoding.

-To reduce the risks of false positives, WAF performs intelligent learning based on historical service traffic and identifies protection rules that may cause false positives.
-Then, WAF adds the URLs that are incorrectly blocked to the intelligent whitelist.
+To reduce the risks of false positives, WAF performs AI learning based on historical service traffic and identifies rules that may not be suitable at the URL level, then automatically adds them to the whitelist.

 Custom protection rules take effect only for protected objects that are generated when you add services to WAF in hybrid cloud mode.
 This type of protected object is referred to as hybrid cloud protected objects.
 For more information about how to create a custom protection rule and add the rule to a protection template, see Manage rule libraries.